 RotaCloud’s copying, publishing, and notification tools make it simple to get your rota to your staff quickly, reducing stress and helping staff plan their personal lives, too.

-• Build the bulk of your rota in seconds by copying previous periods and making quick drag-and-drop adjustments (with costs, booked leave and availability patterns all visible as you plan)
+- Build the bulk of your rota in seconds by copying previous periods and making quick drag-and-drop adjustments (with costs, booked leave, and availability patterns all visible as you plan).

-• Notify staff of shifts via email, SMS or push notification (they can choose how they get notified) simply by clicking ‘Publish’ when you’re ready.
+- Automatically notify staff of shifts via email, SMS or push notification (they can choose how they get notified) simply by clicking ‘Publish’ when you’re ready.

-• You can publish any changes in just the same way — relevant staff get notified at once, so they'll never miss an update.
+- You can publish any changes in just the same way.
+Relevant staff get notified at once, so they'll never miss an update.

-3: Make your schedule accessible
+3. Make your schedule accessible

 Getting the rota published early is all well and good, but if staff can’t check their shifts quickly and easily, you risk shift mix-ups.
-Staff might come in late, early, or completely forget they were working, causing plenty of stress.
-Employees could also lose hours of their day to an unnecessary commute (not to mention the cost of any transport) if they don't have access to the most up-to-date schedule.
+Staff might come in late, early, or completely forget they were working, causing plenty of stress to go around.

-• Put your rota somewhere online — whether it’s on WhatsApp, Google Drive, or the company intranet, and make it clear which is the most up-to-date version
+- Put your rota somewhere online — whether it’s on WhatsApp, Google Drive, or the company intranet – and make it clear which is the most up-to-date version.

-• Notify all relevant staff when changes are made to their shifts, so they know they need to check the rota again
+- Notify all relevant staff when changes are made to their shifts, so they know they need to check the rota again.

 In RotaCloud

 As you might have guessed, RotaCloud is cloud-based(!), so employees can check their rota from their phones or laptops, and always get notified if something relevant changes.
-And importantly, they know the rota they’re viewing is always up to date — significantly reducing the chance of stressful shift mix-ups.
+Most importantly, they know the rota they’re viewing is always up to date — significantly reducing the chance of stressful shift mix-ups.

-4: Encourage use of annual leave
+4. Encourage use of annual leave

-• Make employees’ remaining leave allowances easily accessible to them (and keep them up to date!)
+- Make employees’ remaining leave allowances easily accessible to them (and keep them up to date!).

-• Periodically remind employees to take annual leave, particularly if they have a disproportionate amount of leave left to take
+- Periodically remind employees to take annual leave, particularly if they have a disproportionate amount of leave left to take.

-• Reduce barriers to taking leave — make the process as easy as possible, and ensure any restrictions on taking leave aren’t too strict
+- Reduce barriers to taking leave.
+Make the process as easy as possible, and ensure any restrictions on taking leave aren’t too strict.

-• However, make sure you know exactly how many staff are taking leave on any given day, so you know you won’t be understaffed and putting pressure on the remaining staff
+- However, make sure you know exactly how many staff are taking leave on any given day, so you know you won’t be understaffed and putting pressure on the remaining staff

 In RotaCloud